Rivaedu/WRO2026_FE_SJVL67/schemes/README.md

 <div align="center">

-  <em>1) Digitally traced the wiring diagram showing all the external connections of the pcb. • 2) Front side of the manufactured pcb. • 3) Back side of the
+  <em>1) Digitally made schematic that shows the connection beteen components of the PCB. • 2) Front side of the manufactured pcb. • 3) Back side of the
   manufactured pcb.</em>

 </div>

+You can access this PCB project for reproduction [through this link.](https://oshwlab.com/edu560/project_ehytvvog)

 ### - Wiring to PCB